Workshop 1: Introduction to PyPSA & TYNDP reference grids#

 Run of River 47774.12902 47774.12902 1.704413e+08 0.0 1.704413e+08 0.0 0.407266 3.359915e+04 1.472257e+10 1.700200e+06 1.066173e+10 62.553712

-Let’s have a look to optimal renewable capacities.
+Let’s have a look at optimal renewable capacities.

 (